GET IN TOUCH

 These programs offer individuals structured paths to settle or reduce their debt balance while protecting their wages from continued garnishment.

 Taxpayers facing garnishment have legal rights that protect them from excessive withholding and unfair enforcement.
-Understanding these rights helps ensure that the collection process complies with state and federal law.
+Understanding these rights helps ensure that the collection process complies with state law.

 Employer Responsibilities and Limitations